How to Play Roulette: The Complete Step-by-step Guide for Beginners

 Note that it has its value written on it, and so it can be used at any table game in the casino, including Roulette.

 Note that it has no value written on it, only a "star" or any other symbol the casino decides upon.
 In some cases, the chips have a letter written on it.
-This is used

 This chip has no value away from its table.